Protiva-Bose/Dart.Api/README.md

   ],<br>
   }<br>
 ## JSON place holder is a open source plateform that provide the API's
-### When we have to use packages in flutter dart project,then <b>pub.dev website helps to get it.
+### When we have to use packages in flutter dart project,then <b>pub.dev website helps to get it.It is the official package repository for Dart and Flutter apps.<br>
+To integrate the api we have a prpackage named http,it allows to integrate api in our project.This package uses different pacckages of networking protocols.To add the http package in project go to http/installing/dependencies/copy-http ^0.13.4